 French brand Look has enjoyed a reputation for innovation throughout its 30-year history – as well as being very much a premium brand (as seen with the highly anticipated new 796 Time Trial superbike, which broke cover briefly at the Tour).

-So it’s a big surprise that Look has debuted a new model, the 765, where the big story is that it will start at just £1799 (about $2,806 / AU$3,840), rising to £2299 – international pricing was TBC at the time of writing.
+So it’s a big surprise that Look has debuted a new model, the 765, where the big story is that it will start at $1,999 for a Shimano 105 bike.
 Contained within the classy new frame, however, is some interesting tech.

-It's all down to the use of flax fibres.
+It’s all down to the use of flax fibers.
 Some of you may say that you’ve seen this before – years ago – in Johan Museeuw’s eponymous bikes.

-Look’s engineers, however, researched the use of flax-fibre in other carbon applications – it’s used in aeronautics (for carbon cockpits in fighter jets to reduce fatigue-inducing vibrations) motorsport and sailing.
+Look’s engineers, however, researched the use of flax-fiber in other carbon applications – it’s used in aeronautics (for carbon cockpits in fighter jets to reduce fatigue-inducing vibrations) motorsport and sailing.

-The dedicated sub 300g fork is infused with flax fibres to aid vibration damping
+The dedicated sub 300g fork is infused with flax fibers to aid vibration damping

-The key feature of the fibre is its ability to absorb considerably more vibrations than standard carbon.
-Whereas woven carbon fibre has straight paths that the energy from vibrations can travel along quickly, the natural fibres within flax are much more irregular sizes and shapes.
+The key feature of the fiber is its ability to absorb considerably more vibrations than standard carbon.
+Whereas woven carbon fiber has straight paths that the energy from vibrations can travel along quickly, the natural fibers within flax are much more irregular sizes and shapes.
 The energy therefore has a far less linear path to take, so it takes longer and is much reduced before it finds its way to you.

-The Ultegra model gets the full Look 'Mondrian' team colours finish
+The Ultegra model gets the full Look ‘Mondrian’ team colors finish

 The frame features full internal routing and Di2 compatibility.
 A BB30 bottom bracket shell and asymmetric oversized chainstays are designed to ensure great power delivery, while the tapered head tube provides handling rigidity.